Found (Shameless): Plot

 Kevin (Steve Howey) gets his charisma back and is able to have normal sex again.
 Subsequently, he decides to make a business out of his religious persona, worrying Veronica (Shanola Hampton).
 Undecided, Fiona visits Ian (Cameron Monaghan) in prison to ask for advice.
 Ian supports her decision in leaving, feeling she does not owe anything to anyone.
 She returns home to pack her belongings, and Lip finally realizes she is leaving.
 He then teams up with the family to organize a goodbye party.
 Without anyone knowing, Fiona leaves before the party.
 She shares a farewell with Frank, who thanks her for "helping" the family.
-When Fiona remarks that she did everything, he says "If you sleep better believing that."
-Initially upset, she silently leaves the house.
+When Fiona remarks that she did everything, he says "If that make you sleep better" Initially upset, she silently leaves the house.

 Despite Fiona leaving, the Gallaghers throw a party that night.
 During this, Lip shares his concerns with Kevin over his future role as a father.
 Kevin consoles him, certain that he will be a good father as long as he loves his child.
 Debbie finds a note, revealing that Fiona left $50,000 to the family before leaving.
 Fiona boards a plane, heading for an unknown destination, ready to begin her journey.
 Ian is seen playing basketball in prison, when he notices Fiona's plane flying overhead.
 He smiles, and returns to his game.